MohammadHossein007/MohammadHossein007/README.md

 - 👋 Hi, I’m Mohammad Hossein Mohammadi
-- 👀 I have learned python
+- 👀 I have learned Python
 - 🌱 I’m currently learning django
 <!---
 MohammadHossein007/MohammadHossein007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.